My Story: Maria Larkin, MEd, RDN, LD

 What do I offer?
 I created my business model to be focused on one area of health, i.e. the gastrointestinal tract and gut health.
 I was hoping that it would simplify for me the need to know everything about every kind of disease.
 But I quickly realized that the gut plays a role in so many different health conditions that I ended up helping my clients with more than their intestinal issues.
 When I help clients have better digestion, I help them with their skin, their anxiety, their hormones, their weight and blood sugar.
 I help clients get off of medications when I repair their gut, including medication for autoimmune diseases such as rheumatoid arthritis.

-With this in mind, I offer one-on-one nutrition counseling in person or virtual for a medical nutritional assessment of your health condition for a variety of conditions bit it skin, autoimmune disease, hormone imbalance, pain and fatigue, migraines, anxiety/depression and weight gain or high cholesterol.
+With this in mind, I offer virtual one-on-one nutrition counseling for a medical nutritional assessment of your health condition for a variety of conditions bit it skin, autoimmune disease, hormone imbalance, pain and fatigue, migraines, anxiety/depression and weight gain or high cholesterol.
 Click here to see our program list.
 And we even have a program called “Better Gut Better Baby” for those who want to be as healthy they can be before and during pregnancy.

 Depending on your needs and wants, I conduct a comprehensive functional medicine assessment with a nutrition-oriented physical exam.
 Remember functional medicine gets to the root cause.

-I offer in-person and online group classes on a variety of gut-related topics (click here for our classes) but as I just mentioned, so much is gut-related.
+I offer online group classes on a variety of gut-related topics (click here for our classes) but as I just mentioned, so much is gut-related.

 Our meal planning services help take the guesswork out of what to eat and to get you out of your eating rut.
 We operate a menu planning software program that takes into account your food allergies, intolerances and specific type of meal plan.
 It includes a step-by-step action plan, shopping list, menu and recipes.
 You receive an ebook of personalized meals and recipes.